cgandini/Physochlaina_orientalis/README.md

   **INPUTS:** you will need to create a folder with all fasta files to analyze.
 Then, indicate:

   - threads: number of threads to use
-  - mincluster: minumun number of sequences in a cluster to re-cluster [integer]
+  - mincluster: minumum number of sequences in a cluster to re-cluster [integer]
-  - getal: get aligments using mafft?
+  - getal: get alignments using mafft?
 [Y or N]
   - clusterall: cluster all analyzed species?
-[Y or N], usefull if you have more than one species
+[Y or N], useful if you have more than one species

 **Run in the terminal**